-Jean Rostand
+Iean Rostand

-Now we're getting to what most laypeople think of when they hear the word 'statistics': putting measurements to the test, and finding whether the results are significant.
+Now we are getting to the heart of what most laypeople think of when they hear the word 'statistics': putting measurements to the test, and finding whether the results are significant.
 This is usually taken as a synonym of rigor, but we shall see that care is needed: sometimes, applying the wrong test or testing the wrong hypothesis is worse than not doing any statistics at all.